 Peppers, whether hot or sweet, add marvelous flavor to various dishes.
 With heirloom pepper seeds from ARK, you can grow your own hot or sweet peppers and learn how to harvest and save the seeds for next season.

-When collecting seed, let peppers ripen on the plant, beyond the eating stage.
+When collecting heirloom pepper seeds, let peppers ripen on the plant, beyond the eating stage.
 If the pepper gets moldy, don’t save those seeds.
 Cut open the pepper and remove the cluster of seeds.
 You shouldn’t need to rinse them.
 Dry seeds for 2 weeks before storing.
 Harvest pepper seeds ANNUALLY.

 Try these varieties of heirloom pepper seeds to grow two very different types of peppers!

 Hands down, California Wonder is the classic sweet bell pepper.
 Familiar to all vegetable gardeners for ages, this classic heirloom pepper has set the standard since the late 1920’s.
 California Wonder Pepper seeds are easy to grow; just sow them in a sunny spot with well-drained soil and enjoy a bountiful harvest.

 Hot Hot Hot!
 The Orange Habanero is one of the hottest peppers in the world, with a Scoville rating of between 100,000 – 350,000 units.
 Originating in the Yucatan in Mexico, this heirloom hot pepper is commonly used for sauces consumed only by the most intrepid of hot spice-lovers.
 Enjoy at your own risk!

 Maturity: 80-100 days

 Originally from Calabria, Italy.
 Circulated through the Italian-Canadian seed saving community in Toronto before being sent to Joe Sestito in Troy, New York.
 Heavy yields of finger width thin-walled red peppers up to 12″ long.
 Great for fresh eating or drying.
 Also medicinal.